AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 #### Understand migration methods

-In general, each migration method differs in the level of difficulty required to execute the migration, as well as in the end result achieved after the migration completes.
+In general, each migration method differs in the level of effort required to execute the migration, as well as in the long-term viability achieved after the migration completes.

-The following table lists each migration method, its level of effort, and the robustness of the migration based on the end result that it achieves:
+The following table lists each migration method, its level of effort, and its long-term viability:

 | Migration method | Level of effort | Long-term viability |
 |---------|----------|---------|